viodotcom/vio-fe-assignment/INSTRUCTIONS.md

 ## Technology and Frameworks

-This project is based on React as that is what we use here at FindHotel, however this is not a hard requirement.
+This project is based on React as that is what we use here at Vio.com, however this is not a hard requirement.
 If you prefer to use another technology, feel free to set up the assignment with your tools of choice.

-We use Redux at FindHotel, but again you're free to choose any state management technology you'd like.
+We use Redux at Vio.com, but again you're free to choose any state management technology you'd like.

 Finally, we prefer to use a typed dialect such as TypeScript or Flow, so it is a plus for you to showcase the use of it, but you are allowed to use any JS flavor.